xerolinux/XeroHub/content/posts/new-site/index.md

 ### And the Forum ?

-The XeroLinux [**Forums**](https://forum.xerolinux.xyz) will be closed down by then end of this month once I have ported over all releveant posts from it.
+The XeroLinux [**Forums**](https://forum.xerolinux.xyz) will be closed down by the end of this month once I have ported over all releveant posts from it.
 So do not be surprised if you come looking and you don't find them.

 ### Closing words